hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

  <img src="../img/NB_model_formula_betas.png" width="600">

-The coefficents are the estimates for the **log2 foldchanges** for each sample group **relative to the mean expression of all samples.** However, these estimates do not account for the large dispersion we observe with low read counts, and as a consequence these weakly expressed genes would falsely be identified as differentially expressed.
+The coefficents are the estimates for the **log2 foldchanges** for each sample group **relative to the mean expression of all samples.** However, these estimates do not account for the large dispersion we observe with low read counts.
 To avoid this, the **log2 fold changes calculated by the model need to be adjusted**.

 ### Shrunken log2 foldchanges (LFC)

-Generally for NGS count data, there is a large dispersion associated with the LFC estimates for genes with low read counts, and these weakly expressed genes would be identified as differentially expressed due solely to this variation.
-To account for this issue and reduce false positives for lowly expressed genes, DESeq2 allows for the **shrinkage of the LFC estimates toward zero** when the information for a gene is low, which could include:
+To generate more accurate log2 foldchange estimates, DESeq2 allows for the **shrinkage of the LFC estimates toward zero** when the information for a gene is low, which could include:

 - Low counts
 - High dispersion values